A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Continents: 6

-Once we’d made the decision to travel, we spent a lot of time planning and finalising our around-the-world itinerary with our three children.
+Once we’d decided to travel, we spent time planning and finalising our around-the-world itinerary with our three children.
 Setting a budget was a major factor in determining which countries and experiences we could consider.

-Once that was agreed, we were able to balance the more expensive ‘must-do’ bucket list destinations and activities against longer stays in countries where we would be able to stretch our money further.
-Asia is often considered as the cheapest continent for travel and, with that in mind, we planned to spend more time there than anywhere else on our around-the-world itinerary.
+Once our budget was agreed upon, we could balance the more expensive ‘must-do’ bucket list destinations and activities against longer stays in countries where we could stretch our money further.
+Asia is often considered the cheapest continent for travel, and with that in mind, we planned to spend more time there than anywhere else on our around-the-world itinerary.

-We purchased an around-the-world ticket that allowed us to flex our travel dates around a pre-agreed selection of 16 countries.
+We purchased an around-the-world ticket to flex our travel dates around a pre-agreed selection of 16 countries.
+This option helped us stop procrastinating at the time, but there were negatives, and it may not be the best option overall.

 Edinburgh, Scotland – 19th to 20th June

-We drove from our home to stay overnight in Edinburgh, where two of our kids sat their music grading exams.
+We drove from our home in Scotland to stay overnight in Edinburgh, where our kids sat their music grading exams (one violin travelled with us on the gap year ).
 Then, we continued by road to England.

-This is Edinburgh Castle.
-It is one of the finest Castles in Scotland and a must see on your around the world itinerary.
+A large castle on top of a rock.
+It is one of the finest Castles in Scotland and a must see with family.

 Edinburgh Castle, Scotland